Sriharsha9436/AzureDevOpsInsightsDashboard/README.md

 ## 🎯 Overview

-Welcome to the **AzureDevOps Insights Dashboard** project!
-This repository provides a comprehensive, beginner-friendly guide for building a modern React.js application and deploying it to Azure using Azure DevOps.
+Welcome to the DevOps Insights Dashboard Playground — a hands-on, beginner-friendly project designed to help you build a modern React.js application and deploy it using Azure services and DevOps workflows.

-Whether you're new to CI/CD or looking to implement production-grade deployment practices, this guide walks you through every step from local development to a robust, automated pipeline.
+Whether you're exploring CI/CD for the first time or aiming to simulate production-grade deployment practices, this guide walks you through every step — from local development to automated pipeline setup — using Azure DevOps in a safe, training-focused environment.

 ## ✨ Features

-- 🚀 **Modern React Stack**: Built with React 18, TypeScript, and Tailwind CSS
+- 🚀 **Modern React Stack**: Built with React 18
 - 🏗️ **Infrastructure as Code**: Terraform templates for Azure resources
 - 🔄 **Complete CI/CD Pipeline**: Automated build, test, and deployment workflows
 - 🛡️ **Production-Ready**: Includes approval gates and security best practices